Tangerine Dream: Soundtracks

 Throughout the 1980s, Tangerine Dream composed scores for more than 20 films.
-This had been an interest of Froese's since the late 1960s, when he scored an obscure Polish film, as well as appearing as an actor in several German underground films.
-He made the score for the experimental film "Never shoot the bathroom man", directed by Jürgen Polland.
+This had been an interest of Froese's since the late 1960s, when he scored and acted in the experimental film "Auf Scheißer schießt man nicht", directed by Hansjürgen Pohland.
 Many of the group's soundtracks were composed at least partially of reworked material from the band's studio albums or work that was in progress for upcoming albums; see, for example, the resemblance between the track "Igneous" on their soundtrack for Thief and the track "Thru Metamorphic Rocks" on their studio release Force Majeure.
-Their first exposure on US television came when a track for the then in-progress album Le Parc was used as the theme for the television program Street Hawk.
-Some of the more famous soundtracks have been Sorcerer, Thief, Legend, Risky Business, The Keep, Firestarter, Flashpoint, Heartbreakers, Shy People and Near Dark.
+Their first exposure on US television came when a track for the then in-progress album Le Parc was used as the theme for the television program, Street Hawk.
+Some of the more famous soundtracks have been Sorcerer, Thief, Legend, Risky Business, The Keep, Firestarter, Flashpoint, Heartbreakers, Shy People, and Near Dark.

-Tangerine Dream also composed 35 hours of music stems for the video game Grand Theft Auto V.
+Tangerine Dream also composed 35 hours of music stems for the video game, Grand Theft Auto V.

 In 2016, Tangerine Dream released their own version of the theme music for the television series Stranger Things.
 Tangerine Dream had inspired music for the series.